Joseph F. Guffey: Retirement

-After leaving the Senate, Guffey retired to Washington, DC, where died in 1959.
+After leaving the Senate, Guffey retired to Washington, DC, where he died in 1959.
 Upon his death, his remains were returned to West Newton, Pennsylvania for burial in the West Newton Cemetery.

 Joseph Guffey papers are preserved at Washington & Jefferson College, Washington, Pa., Princeton University Library, Princeton, NJ., Claude Pepper Center at Florida State University Library (text of campaign speech given March 11, 1940), and National Archives at College Park, Md.